pandrewg/CA-Housing/milestone.md

 Liquidity (TBA)
 3. LA County Sales: 2017

-By studying sales and measuring levels against averages, we can come to a conclusion about the liquidity of the property in question. ...
+By studying sales and measuring levels against averages, we can come to a conclusion about the liquidity of the property in question.
+(TO BE CONTINUED)